Axway/amplify-central/content/en/docs/amplify_relnotes/archive/20220729_catalog_relnotes.md

 The following new enhancements are available in this update:

 * **Asset filtering per owning team**: the asset can be filtered by owning team to help find the appropriate one.
 * **Corrupted asset detection**: a warning icon is displayed on the Asset resource column when the resource reference is missing.
-This can happen when an existing resource is removed from the dataplane.
+This can happen when an existing resource is removed from the data plane.
 A warning icon is also displayed on the Asset details page in the Asset version pull-down menu and on the grouped resource tab.

 ## Fixed issues